-This in turn allows a useful decomposition of the total chemical potential providing expressions for the total configurational entropy as well as the entropy of each local well.63
+This, in turn, allows a useful decomposition of the total chemical potential, providing expressions for the total configurational entropy as well as the entropy of each local well,

-$$-TS^0 = \mu^0 - \langle E \rangle \tag{13}$$
+$$-TS^{0} = \mu^{0} - \langle E \rangle, \tag{13}$$

-$$-TS_i = \mu_i^0 - \langle E \rangle_i \tag{14}$$
+$$-TS_i = \mu_i^0 - \langle E_i \rangle. \tag{14}$$

-The quantities in Eqns.
-(13) and (14) will be discussed further in Section IV.d.
+The quantities in Eqs.
+(13) and (14) will be discussed further in Sec.
+IV D.

-II.b) QM-VM2
+B. QM-VM2

 The VM2 algorithm has now been interfaced with quantum mechanical (QM) methods, producing a new mining minima free energy method QM-VM2.
-In the QM-VM2 scheme (Figure 1A) the semi-empirical QM (SEQM) based free energy is iterated until self-consistency, that is, until the change of the SEQM free energy falls within a predefined threshold.
+In the QM-VM2 scheme [Fig. 1(a)], the semi-empirical QM (SEQM) based free energy is iterated until self-consistency, that is, until the change of the SEQM free energy falls within a predefined threshold.
 Once the SEQM free energy is converged, single point AIQM calculations may be performed to obtain a more accurate total free energy.
-As will be shown in the Results and Discussion section, while the converged SEQM-VM2 calculation can alone yield reasonably good correlation with experiments, this post-processing step with ab initio QM methods can produce absolute binding free energies in excellent agreement with experiment, provided adequate basis sets are used.
+As will be shown in Sec.
+IV, while the converged SEQM-VM2 calculation can alone yield reasonably good correlation with experiments, this post-processing step with ab initio QM methods can produce absolute binding free energies in excellent agreement with experiment, provided adequate basis sets are used.

-The QM-VM2 conformational search (Figure 1B), like that for MM-VM2, occurs through a torsional mode-distort-minimize process, with the torsional modes calculated via the MM based dihedral angle Hessian matrix, and the distortion steps along these modes and initial minimization again using the MM based potential.
-However, once an MM-based conformer is produced, it is then passed through an interface to the necessary GAMESS quantum chemistry package routines for SEQM energy or geometry optimization (note that the interface is actually

-This is the author's peer reviewed, accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset PLEASE CITE THIS ARTICLE AS DOI: 10.1063/5.0040759 general and not limited to SEQM, but rather can access any type of QM method implemented in GAMESS), and it is these SEQM energies and structures, when passed back from GAMESS through the interface to the VM2 drivers, that are used in energy cutoff decisions and to seed, if they are low in energy, the next round of conformational searches.
+The QM-VM2 conformational search [Fig. 1(b)], like that for MM-VM2, occurs through a torsional mode-distort-minimize process, with the torsional modes calculated via the MM-based dihedral angle Hessian matrix, and the distortion steps along these modes and initial minimization again using the MM-based potential.
+However, once an MM-based conformer is produced, it is then passed through an interface to the necessary GAMESS quantum chemistry package routines for SEQM energy or geometry optimization (note that the interface is actually general and not limited to SEQM, but rather can access any type of QM method implemented in GAMESS), and it is these SEQM energies and structures, when passed back from GAMESS through the interface to the VM2 drivers, that are used in energy cutoff decisions and to seed, if they are low in energy, the next round of conformational searches.

-Once the search is complete, as in the case of MM-VM2, duplicate conformers are identified and discarded.62 The local chemical potentials are then calculated for the remaining set, and from these the total chemical potential is determined.
-The implementation of QM-VM2 allows the use of the MM potential to calculate the Hessian based and mode scanning terms in the HAMS based local configuration integrals - see Eqn.
-9., 56,57 but with the QM based energy; e.g., $E{0,i}^{SEQM}$ used as the leading term; i.e., used to adjust the bottom of the well
+Once the search is complete, as in the case of MM-VM2, duplicate conformers are identified and discarded.
+The local chemical potentials are then calculated for the remaining set, and from these, the total chemical potential is determined.
+The implementation of QM-VM2 allows the use of the MM potential to calculate the Hessian based and mode scanning terms in the HAMS based local configuration integrals, see Eq.
+(9), $^{56,57}$ but with the QM based energy, e.g., $E^{SEQM}{0,i}$ , used as the leading term, i.e., used to adjust the bottom of the well,

-$$u_i^0 = E{0,i}^{SEQM} - RT ln\left(\frac{8\pi^2}{C^0} z_i^{HAMS}\right)$$ (15)
+$$\mu_i^0 = E{0,i}^{SEQM} - RT \ln \left( \frac{8\pi^2}{C^0} z_i^{HAMS} \right).$$ (15)

-Similarly, the QM based energies, e.g. $E{0,i}^{SEQM}$, can be used in the average energy expressions Eqn.
-11 and 12, leading to a means of expressing the total MM based configurational entropy and local well entropy for SEQM and QM adjusted energy wells.
+Similarly, the QM based energies, e.g., $E{0,i}^{SEQM}$ , can be used in the average energy expressions, Eqs.
+(11) and (12), leading to a means of expressing the total MM-based configurational entropy and local well entropy for SEQM and QM adjusted energy wells.

-The QM-VM2 implementation also allows for use of an AIQM or SEQM Hessian based rigid rotor harmonic oscillator (RRHO) approximation, with the conformers produced by the search passed to the GAMESS Hessian and thermodynamic analysis routines to provide the required terms by the non-classical statistical mechanics RRHO based expression (i.e. zero point energy
+The QM-VM2 implementation also allows for the use of an AIQM or SEQM Hessian based rigid rotor harmonic oscillator (RRHO) approximation, with the conformers produced by the search passed to the GAMESS Hessian and thermodynamic analysis routines to provide the required terms by the non-classical statistical mechanics RRHO based expression [i.e., zero point energy (ZPE), rotational, translational, and vibrational enthalpy (H) and entropy (S) terms] with an additional term to adjust from 1 atm pressure (P) to 1M standard concentration,